ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var captions: [Components.Schemas.CaptionModel]?
 ```

-The list of captions available for the video
+A list of captions available for the video.

 - Remark: Generated from `#/components/schemas/VideoModel/captions`.